ember-learn/ember-blog/content/the-ember-times-issue-171.md

 👋 Emberistas! 🐹

 Speakers wanted for EmberConf 2021 📆,
-Ember 3.24 Release 🐹,
+Ember 3.24 release 🐹,
-read the blog on understanding args in Glimmer components ✍️, announcing the launch of the redesigned Ember Blog 🐹, five RFCs for Ember 4.0 Milestone 💬, and last, but not least, micro-frontends with Glimmer.js and single-spa 🔥!
+read the blog on understanding args in Glimmer components ✍️, announcing the launch of the redesigned Ember Blog 🐹, five RFCs for Ember 4.0 milestone 💬, and last, but not least, micro-frontends with Glimmer.js and single-spa 🔥!